acidmasculinity/acidmasculinity.github.io/_sources/media/wachowski.md

 title: "The Matrix"
 ---

-From *The Matrix*, derives the metaphor of the redpill, or an unpleasant truth, which is extremely popular among internet protest masculinities.
+From *The Matrix*, derives the metaphor of the redpill, meaning an unpleasant truth, which is extremely popular among internet protest masculinities.